ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 recommended best practices are different to those of a conventional Python script.

 A very simple approach to logging the output of a script is to use the ``print()`` function to write text to the terminal.
-This approach can be used with this package, and any printed messages will be visible in the central Data Flow log, available at one of the URLs below depending on your Granta MI version:
+This approach can be used with this package, and any printed messages are visible in the central Data Flow log, available at one of the URLs below depending on your Granta MI version:

 * MI 2023 R2 or later: ``http://my.server.name/mi_dataflow/api/logs``
 * MI 2023 R1 or earlier: ``http://my.server.name/mi_workflow_2/api/logs``

-However, using the ``print()`` function offers limited configurability in terms of controlling log level and log format.
+However, using the ``print()`` function offers limited control around log format, and message filtering.
 Instead, the recommended approach is to use the Python logging module.
 See the provided links for the Python `logging API documentation`_ and `Logging HOWTO`_.

 The internal operations of this package are logged to a logger with the name ``ansys.grantami.dataflow_toolkit``.
 By